Lazy-Solutions/AdvancedSceneManager/flow/Common-questions.md

 ## Can I run multiple flows together?

-No, they are designed to be run one at a time.
-This is due to how scene loading works; running two or more different loads simultaneously will cause issues.
-If you need combined logic, use a single flow with `If` nodes or similar logic, or cancel a flow before running another.
+No, they are executed one at a time.
+If you trigger multiple flows, they will be **queued** and run sequentially.
+This ensures that scene operations do not conflict.
+If you need parallel logic, you should combine it into a single flow or manage the queue using `FlowManager.CancelAll()` if a new flow should take priority.

 ## Can flows return values?